dda-core-team/diconiumneil.github.io/the_exec_assistant/the_exec_assistant2.md

 Christmas party next week Friday at 17h00 - 22h00 at the Mariot

-Parnters welcome.
+Partners welcome.

 Some divisions doing secret santa.

-Joke about not drinking too much and embarassing yourself.
+Joke about not drinking too much and embarrassing yourself.

 Thanks for good work this year.
 Happy holidays.

 ------------

-*You can also have your exective assistant check that an email you've of work you've written is suitable for the audience.*
+*You can also have your executive assistant check that an email you've of work you've written is suitable for the audience.*

 **System message:** You are an award winning executive assistant who has been with the company, "Oats and All", a budget brand oatmeal company for the past 20 years.
 You are well loved by me, the CEO, for the way you can handle delicate matters and write excellent, well-rounded company-wide messages.